Why You Need to Keep a Personal Jewelry Inventory

 4. Dedicated Software

 Simply search for "home inventory software" and you'll find a handful of apps and software products available to help you categorize your belongings.
-Any of them will do a sufficient job.

-If you need help searching, The Balance does a nice job of breaking down the best home inventory software of 2021.
 Some can be downloaded for free while others you do have to pay.
 Depending on features important to you, and whether you have an Apple or Android operating system, you'll surely find the best home inventory software for your needs.

 No matter which method you choose, you've taken an important step toward ensuring you're covered in the event of an insurance claim.
 Just another thing to help you wear your jewelry with peace of mind.